 If you use 3D applications or games, you may have come across a strange option in the video settings.
-It’s usually called “vertical sync” or “VSync” for short, and it’s not immediately obvious as to what it does.
+It’s usually called “vertical sync” or “VSync” for short, and it’s not immediately obvious what it does.
 So why is this option here, and what does it do?
-More importantly, should you turn it on or off?
+What forms does it take?
+Here we explain what VSync is and whether you should turn it on or off.

 What VSync Does

 To start, let’s look at how graphics are processed in your computer.
 Your computer or laptop has a way of rendering graphics to a screen.
 This may either be integrated graphics within your processor or an independent graphics card.
 The graphics processor’s main job is to “paint” visuals onto the screen.
-The reason you can read this article is due to a graphics processor telling your screen to draw it!
+The reason you can read this article is due to a graphics processor arranging the pixels on your screen.

 When you tell your graphics processor to render a 3D scene, it will process full drawings, or “frames,” as quickly as possible.
 It then gives these frames to the monitor to process.
 The result is a slideshow-like effect of rapid-fire frames that give the appearance of animation, like a flipbook.
 The rate at which the graphics processor can output frames is called “frames per second,” or FPS for short.
 The more frames your graphics processor can output, the smoother your games will look.